yasukotelin/shirotelin/README.md

 <p align="center">shirotelin is New Classical light colorscheme for Vim and GVim!</p>

-Ultimate standard light color scheme is inspired by Eclipse, notepad++, InteliJ, Visual Studio, Hidemaru editor, sakura editor, and more⚡
+Ultimate standard light color scheme "shirotelin" is inspired by Eclipse, notepad++, InteliJ, Visual Studio, Hidemaru editor, sakura editor, and more⚡

 <table>
     <tr>